SkepticMystic/BC-wiki/docs/Getting Started/Views.md

 2. Sibling
 3. Child

-If you have multiple [[hierarchies|Hierarchies]], each of the ↑, →, and ↓ relations will be merged into one for the visualisation view.
+If you have multiple [hierarchies](Hierarchies.md), each of the ↑, →, and ↓ relations will be merged into one for the visualisation view.
 So if you have two hierarchies `↑: up →: ↓: down` and `↑: parent →: ↓: child`, then `up` and `parent` will be merged into one, and `down` and `child` will be merged into one.

 #### Close Implied

-Should the visualisation show the [[implied relation|Relationships Implied]]?
+Should the visualisation show the [implied relationships](Relationships.md)?
 If you chose the Parent relation, for example, should the visualisation fill in all implied parents, or only show real parents?

 #### No Unlinked